JarateKing/panacea-cfg/readme.md

 ### WHat does this improve

-This improves everything a configutraton can: youre gameplay, tyour networking, your interp, your graphics, your framerate, your latency, your fun!
+This improves everything a configutraton can: youre gameplay, tyour networking, your interp, your graphics, your framerate, your latency, your fun! thats why its called panacea: it fixes all of your problems!

 ### Why can't I benchmark this?